awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_mad.md

 1. Select **Save**\.

-1. Repeat these steps, adding each of the following rules:
+1. Repeat steps 7 and 8, adding each of the following rules:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_tutorial_setup_trust_prepare_mad.html)